Migrate from MKE 3.x

 mkectl

-binary, installed on your local enviroment:mkectl version
+binary, installed on your local environment:mkectl version

 Example output: